 NOTE: (1) Total number of investment options reported for a given period can change because longer-term performance data is not available for newer options.
 (2) Performance of target-date and individual options is reported net of investment fees but not administrative fees.
 Performance of the additional options under the higher education plan is reported net of investment and embedded record-keeping and plan administration fees, where applicable.
 (3) Some funds are passively managed.
 Passively managed investment options are expected to trail their benchmarks by the expense ratio (fees) charged by the investment managers.
 Actively managed options are expected to outperform the market and were measured against the benchmark net of investment fund fees.
-Capital preservation investment options, such as stable value and money market funds, are expected to generate returns at or above zero and were assessed relative to that benchmark. a Performance information does not reflect assets held through legacy TIAA contracts, which were in effect before 2017.
+Capital preservation investment options, such as stable value and money market funds, are expected to generate returns at or above zero and were assessed relative to that benchmark. ^a Performance information does not reflect assets held through legacy TIAA contracts, which were in effect before 2017.

 VRS updated the TIAA investment menu with new options in January 2020.
-All but one of the TIAA options exceeded their benchmarks (Table 2).
-Most TIAA assets (68 percent) are held in legacy options that are not available under the new menu.
+Fewer than half of the TIAA options exceeded their benchmarks for the one-year period, but all options exceeded their benchmarks for the three-, five-, and 10-year periods (Table 2).
+Fair value pricing was a factor in one of the TIAA options that underperformed for the one-year period.
+Most TIAA assets (67 percent) are held in legacy options that participants can no longer contribute to.
 VRS no longer tracks performance for these options because they have been deselected by VRS.
-The proportion of funds in the TIAA legacy options will decrease over time as new participants enter the plan and invest in the new options.
+The proportion of assets in the TIAA legacy options will decrease over time as new participants enter the plan and invest in the new options.

-An additional \$166 million in the higher education retirement plan is held with private deselected providers with which VRS no longer partners.
-VRS does not track investment performance for deselected providers because participants can no longer contribute to them through the plan.
+An additional \$122 million in the higher education retirement plan is held with private deselected providers with which VRS no longer partners.
+VRS does not track investment performance for these providers because participants can no longer contribute to them through the plan.